-IDPP Consulting Limited (” We”, "Us" or “IDPP”) is a recruitment business that provides work-finding services to its clients and work-seekers and are committed to protecting and respecting your privacy.
+IDPP Consulting Limited (” We” or “IDPP”) is a recruitment business that provides work-finding services to its clients and work-seekers and are committed to protecting and respecting your privacy in doing so.

 Any mention of “Our Group” means our subsidiaries, our ultimate holding company and its subsidiaries, our associated companies as defined in section 1159 of the UK Companies Act 2006 (our Group).

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a new regulation which replaces the Data Protection Regulation (Directive 95/46/EC).
 The Regulation aims to harmonise data protection legislation across EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.

-Even though the UK has expressed its intention to leave the EU in March 2019, the GDPR is applicable in the UK from 25th May 2018.
+Although the UK has left the European Union as of January 21st 2021, GDPR has been and will continue to apply in the UK since 25th May 2018.
 The Government intends for the GDPR to continue in UK law post Brexit and has therefore enforced the Data Protection Act 2018.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 We are a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Businesses Regulations 2003.
 We collect the personal data of the following types of people to allow us to undertake our business;

 We collect information about you to carry out our core business and ancillary activities.